 We will always comply with the requirements of the payment card industry standards PCIDSS and we are accredited in our handling of card data

-We carried out an audit of data and determined that we only use people’s data in ways any customer would reasonably expect and which has a minimal privacy impact and therefore the majority of our Legal Basis of Processing has been classified as Legitimate Interests.
+We only use people’s data in ways any customer would reasonably expect and which has a minimal privacy impact and therefore the majority of our Legal Basis of Processing has been classified as Legitimate Interests.
 On this basis we do not require Consent for any of our day to day activities.

 What data do we collect?